kuriwaki/poll_error/README.md

 Output - Other Estimates
 ========================

-The following tables have summary statistics and counts not incuded in the state-level dataset.
+The following tables have summary statistics and counts not included in the state-level dataset.

 -   `pres16_US.csv` has total counts of some of the population turnout and voting data in the U.S. population.
 -   `rho_sum_stats.csv` has summary statistics of the *ρ* estimates.
 Each column is an estimate of a type of rho for a particular type of state (or all states).
 Each row is a summary statistic, such as 10 percent, 90 percent quantiles, and means.